lucyellu/inkception-3d/README.md

-# Vesuvius Scroll Challenge - Inference with Inception 3D and Unet
+# Vesuvius Scroll Challenge - Unet and Inception-3D

 This repository contains training and inference code based on an I3D architecture to detect ink from image stacks.